St Michael’s Line – Earth Energies or Coincidence?

 7. Stella Maris Monastery, Israel.

-The sacred line ends in Israeli territory of the Mount Carmel monastery in Haifa.
-The site has been revered since
+The sacred line ends in Israeli territory at the Stella Maris Monastery on Mount Carmel in Haifa.
+The site has been revered since antiquity, but the construction of the Christian shrine dates back to the 12th century.

 st michael's line